elliotstokes/ukmap/README.md

 ukmap
 =====

-uk map viewer with svg
+uk map viewer with svg.

+Data used is the free Boundary-Line data provided by Ordnance Survey.